koenrane/KR-new-site/content/residual-stream-norms-grow-exponentially-over-the-forward.md

 ![](https://assets.turntrout.com/static/images/posts/g9hgkblqcj9dfyg5b22q.avif)
 <br/>Figure: The violet U-shape at the top is the BOS token position, and the yellow-green U-shapes correspond to positions of padding tokens.
 The other tokens show the exponential growth shape as expected.

-As for the reason behind this shape, we expect that the residual stream (norm) is very predictable at BOS and padding positions.
+As for the reason behind this shape, we expect that the residual stream (norm) is predictable at BOS and padding positions.
 This is because these positions cannot attend to other positions and thus always have the same values (up to positional embedding).
 Thus it would be no problem for the model to cancel out activations, and our arguments about this being hard do not hold for BOS and padding positions.
 We don't know whether there is a particular meaning behind this shape.

 We suspect that is the source of the U-shape shown below: